 Extra credit and bonus points will be given throughout the year.
 Students should take advantage of the chances when they arise.

-Grading is based on a point system.
+Except for Algebra I CP, grading is based on a point system.
 All points earned throughout the marking period from homework, quizzes, tests, etc. will be totaled.
 To find your grade, divide your total points by the total points possible.